 Recently, Disney CEO Bob Iger explained that Hollywood Studios would be going through another transformation.
 It was going to be less about the behind-the-scenes experience of movies, and more a celebration of films.
 He also let slip that the park would be seeing another name change, though there has been no announcement as to what it’s going to be called.

 But what we’re seeing now is closure after closure, and no indication of what the bigger picture may be.
 There have been rumors that plans will be revealed at the upcoming D23 Expo event in August, and there’s been a lot of speculation of what those plans could entail.
 Persistent rumors about an expanded Pixar area and/or a big Star Wars section are mentioned a lot, but so far that’s all just guesswork.
-A more recent rumor suggests that the Indiana Jones Stunt Spectacular show is being closed to make way for an Indiana Jones ride experience, similar to the one at Disneyland in California (which I’ve never seen, but I hear is very cool, so I’m excited to see if this one is true even as I mourn the loss of the show).
+A more recent rumor suggests that the Indiana Jones Stunt Spectacular show is being closed to make way for an Indiana Jones ride experience, similar to the one at Disneyland in California.
 Even the recent removal of the Sorcerer Mickey hat, the icon of the park since 2001, is seen as a big step towards a transition into… something new.
 I’m a little surprised to see Voyage of the Little Mermaid on the list of possible closures, as it’s always been a very popular show, but with Magic of Disney Animation closing I’m wondering if there are plans that involve the whole Animation Courtyard area.

 Whatever they’re planning, though, I hope they do announce something soon.
 It’s tough to keep hearing about closures without hearing any big announcements about what’s to come.
 There are a lot of rumors floating around, but thus far nothing concrete in terms of what to expect.
 Personally, of course, I would love to see some sort of expanded Star Wars presence, but until they reveal their plans there’s no way of knowing what’s going to happen in the park.